Fitness Model Ainsley Rodriguez Rocks Tiny Pink Bikini for New Core-Focused Workout Video

 18 min BEACH BUM Workout???? – Try this 18 min circuit ???????? .
 45 sec work x 15 sec rest Slide 1: Alt leg out to jump squat Slide 2: Laying Hip Abduction (Right and Left) Slide 3: Side Step Back and Forth Slide 4: Bear Crawl Alt Kickbacks Slide 5: Banded Hip thrust . **Repeat for 3 rounds! .
 Get my on demand, no-equipment and band workouts on the @neoufitness app (link in bio) ! #321glō – – ESPAÑOL ???????? – Prueba este circuito de 18 minutos (bandas disponibles en mi biografía) – 45 segundos de trabajo x 15 segundos de descanso Diapositiva 1: Alt pierna hacia afuera para saltar en cuclillas Diapositiva 2: Empuje de cadera con bandas Diapositiva 3: Colocación de abducción de cadera (derecha e izquierda) Diapositiva 4: Kickbacks de rastreo de oso Diapositiva 5: Paso lateral atrás y adelante ** Repita para 3 rondas!

-But, of course, fitness isn’t just about exercise as diet is an important part of strengthening your body as well.
-Ainsley offers tips about eating healthy too.
+Of course, fitness isn’t just about exercise — diet is an important part of strengthening your body as well.
+With that in mind, Ainsley also offers tips about eating healthy.
 In a recent Instagram post, she gave her fans advice about what they should choose from a menu when they’re out for dinner.

 Ainsley suggested ignoring the entree options and focusing on picking two appetizers instead.